-You Indie recently caught up with Herman and Testerman to discuss their self-titled record, which arrived via Dirtnap in March.
-This is what they told us.
+You Indie recently caught up with Divider guitarist Anthony Fusco to discuss the record.
+This is what he told us about it.

-When did you begin writing the material for the self-titled album?
+When did you begin writing the material for the forthcoming album?

 Did you have any guest musicians play or sing on the record?

-Is there an overarching concept behind the record that ties it all together?
+Is there an overarching concept behind your new album that ties therecord together?